Pork Tenderloin Recipe

 - Slice the pork tenderloin into 1½ ounce pieces (about 1½ inches wide).
 Using a meat pounder or meat mallet, flatten each piece of tenderloin.
 Be careful not to over pound the meat or it will break apart and turn into mush.
 Pound the meat toward and away from your body, never straight down onto the meat.

 - Put the cutlets into a bowl and cover with buttermilk.
 Refrigerate the meat for at least 30 minutes up to a couple of hours.
 I have read that the calcium in the buttermilk is supposed to activate enzymes in the meat that break down proteins and I've also read buttermilk contains lactic acid that helps dissolve the meat's proteins.
-Not sure which is correct, but who cares, it works.
+Not sure which is correct, but it works.

 - While the cutlets are marinating, get the rest of your ingredients ready.
 We used shallow soup bowls to layout the dunking stations.
-One bowl contained the flour seasoned with salt, another holds the eggs that are beaten and then seasoned with ½ cup of cheese and the last bowl has the breadcrumbs mixed with the remaining cheese, oregano and salt.
+One bowl contained the flour seasoned with salt, another holds the eggs that are beaten and then seasoned with ½ cup of cheese and the last bowl has the breadcrumbs mixed with the remaining ¼ cup cheese, oregano and salt.

 - Using one hand for dredging in the flour and the other for dredging in the eggs and breadcrumbs, start dredging each cutlet in the flour being sure to shake off any extra before dredging in the eggs.